Cosmos calls itself the Internet of Blockchains. So what is Cosmos Crypto exactly?

 Why Cosmos claim they are better than Ethereum

-This sounds great because all the blockchainy stuff happens in the background (validators, security, consensus etc.) while you can focus on building your dapp.
+This sounds great because all the blockchainy stuff happens in the background (validators, security, consensus, etc.) while you can focus on building your dapp.

-But there are few problems with this.
+But there are a few problems with this

 - What you end up doing is limited by the functionality baked into Ethereum’s smart contracts.
 For example, it is not possible to implement automatic execution of code on an Ethereum virtual machine.
-Also the number of functions is limited.
+Also, the number of functions is limited.
 This means that smart contracts are not as flexible as you would think.